Cadasta/cadasta-docs/en/08-XLSForms.md

 ![](/assets/standard-survey-example.png)

-You can see each of these at work in the above example, screenshot from the survey tab of the standard questionnaire.
+You can see each of these at work in the above example, taken from the survey tab of the standard questionnaire.

 Notice that `select_one` - the dropdown option - requires identifying a set of choices to go with it.
-In the example above, the first dropdown menu specified \(cell A24\) is linked to the choices tagged `l_quality_choices`.
+In the example above, the first dropdown menu specifies that \(cell A24\) is linked to the choices tagged `l_quality_choices`.
 In the Choices tab, you can see the different options for `l_quality_choices`:

 ![](/assets/standard-choices-example.png)

 These options will appear in the dropdown when it's selected.

-In addition to these basic data types, [XLSForm](http://xlsform.org/#question-types) offers many different data types for you to choose from.
+In addition to these basic data types, [XLSForm offers many different data types for you to choose from](http://xlsform.org/#question-types).

 ![](/assets/xls-form-question-types.png)